-China’s Communist Party leaders say they’re learning to love free markets.
-The world’s starting to learn how much.
-With an economy sagging under the weight of overcapacity and surging debt, the government is overhauling a financial system built to fuel runaway growth.
-Its stated method: Give markets a “decisive” role in setting prices and interest rates.
-Its unstated challenge: Doing it without exacerbating an economic slowdown, triggering panic in global markets or weakening the party’s 68-year grip on power.
-China’s epic stock market boom and bust in 2015 revealed it frantically shifting course.
-The fiddling showed policymakers caught between the desire to embrace elements of capitalism and an instinct to shelve those reforms when things go wrong.
+China’s Communist Party leaders say they’re learning to love free markets – to a point.
+With an economy weighed down by overcapacity and surging debt, the government is overhauling a financial system that was built to fuel high-speed growth.
+Its stated goal: Give markets a “decisive” role in setting prices and interest rates.
+The unstated challenge: Avoid exacerbating the economic slowdown, triggering panic in global markets or weakening the party’s grip on power.
+China’s epic stock market boom and bust in 2015 revealed a leadership frantically shifting course.
+Leaders stepped in again to contain steep declines in 2018, albeit less aggressively.
+The fiddling reveals a conflict between the desire to embrace elements of capitalism and an instinct to shelve reforms and assert control when things go awry.